wn-doolittle/caliper-spec/caliper.md

 <a name="digitalResource" />
 #### DigitalResource
 __subClassOf:__ [Entity](#entity)

 __&#64;type:__ [http://purl.imsglobal.org/caliper/v1/DigitalResource](http://purl.imsglobal.org/caliper/v1/DigitalResource)

 __Comment:__ a Caliper DigitalResource is a generic class that represents a content item.
 It is analogous to an [sdo:CreativeWork](https://schema.org/CreativeWork).
-Given that DigitalResource represents a generic type it is RECOMMENDED that only its subclasses be employed to represent nodes in the learning graph.

 __Properties__